How to make the most of knitted fabrics: sweatshirt fleece, French terry, ribbing... and reuse your scraps?

 I love sewing knit fabrics, especially sweatshirts, t-shirts, children's jogging pants...
-And if like me, you love that, you must also find yourself with a pile of bins of scraps: large but also very small ones.
+And if like me, you love that, you must also find yourself with a pile of bins full of scraps: large but also very small ones.

-Let's go, off we go!
+Let's go!

 Large scraps

-If the scrap is all lengthwise, another option is to use the piece to make an adult or child scarf.
+If the scrap is long, another option is to use the piece to make an adult or child scarf.
+I made a tutorial on this topic that you can find here.

 Medium-sized scraps